New radiation rhythm may outsmart glioblastoma and save memory

 Summary

-This study tests a new way of giving radiation therapy, called TMPRT, for people with a fast-growing brain cancer (glioblastoma) that is unlikely to respond to standard chemo.
-About 398 adults will get either standard radiation or TMPRT, both with the chemo drug temozolomide.
-The goal is to see if TMPRT helps people live longer and protects memory and thinking better than standard treatment.
+This phase III trial tests a new way to deliver radiation called TMPRT, which gives the total dose in short pulses with breaks in between, for people with a newly diagnosed, aggressive brain cancer (MGMT-unmethylated glioblastoma).
+About 398 adults will be randomly assigned to get either standard radiation or TMPRT, both with the chemotherapy drug temozolomide.
+The goal is to see if TMPRT helps people live longer and protects memory and thinking, which often decline after standard treatment.

 Disclaimer